tjcrowder/proposal-weakrefs/reference.md

 *(none)*

+## Use Cases for WeakRefs

+Here are some use cases for WeakRefs.

+### Caches of Large or Expensive-to-Retrieve Objects

+**TBD**

+## Patterns to Avoid With WeakRefs

+### Scanning for WeakRefs Whose Targets Have Been Reclaimed

+Since cleanup callbacks may never be called, it would be understandable for a developer to think:

+> Ah!
+So if I have a bunch of WeakRef instances, I should have some kind of proactive cleanup I perform, scanning through them looking for `deref` returning `undefined`, so that when their targets have been reclaimed, I release those WeakRef instances and any other bookkeeping information I have for them to get that memory back.

+**That isn't recommended.** It adds complication and runtime cost to the code.
+It's likely that an engine that performs garbage collection will, eventually, call your cleanup callbacks, or that you don't need it to (process shutdown, etc.).
+It's not guaranteed, but the cost of some wasted WeakRef instances is generally not worth the complexity of performing this kind of scan.

 # `FinalizationRegistry`

 A finalization registry provides a means of requesting a *cleanup callback* (sometimes called a *finalizer*) at some point after an object registered with the registry has been *reclaimed* (garbage collected).